 Depending on your budget, vehicle and driving habits, some or all of these can be good ideas for protecting yourself.
 A licensed Mylo agent can help you find the right combo:

-you’re struck by someone without insurance.
+Covers damages to you and your vehicle if you’re struck by someone without insurance.
 If you’re struck by a hit-and-run driver, it covers injuries to you but not your vehicle.

-someone without enough insurance to pay for the damages.
+Makes up the difference if you’re struck by someone without enough insurance to pay for the damages.

 All states require agents to offer medical coverage.
 This doesn’t mean you have to purchase it.
 Depending on your state, you can carry either:

-your car, whether or not you’re at fault.
+Covers medical expenses to anyone injured in your car, whether or not you’re at fault.